Taritsyn/DartSassHost/src/DartSassHost/readme.txt

    =============
    RELEASE NOTES
    =============
+   1. Added support for the Dart Sass version 1.97.2;
-   Added a `DeprecationId` class containing constants for deprecation IDs.
+   2. Added a `DeprecationId` class containing constants for deprecation IDs.

    ============
    PROJECT SITE